The cost to build this 500 sq. ft. ADU in California is approximately $133,100

 ADU Size

 Larger ADUs cost more to build but have a lower cost per square foot than smaller ones.
-This is because larger ADUs spread the total construction cost over more area.
+This is because larger ADUs spread the total construction cost over a larger area.
 To reflect this, our calculator projects higher costs for the initial 500 square feet and less for additional footage.

 ADU Size (sq ft)Average Low PriceAverage High Price